splaisan/ngs-tools/locus2genes/README.md

 You can install all the required packages with the following code in [R] or RStudio.
 The installation of the genome packages will take some time as these databases are quite large.

 ```
+## while in R or RStudio with admin rights:
+# connect to the BiocInstaller repo
 source("http://bioconductor.org/biocLite.R")

+# first install the basic bioconductor package set (can take some time!)
+biocLite()

+# then install required packages
 biocLite("biomaRt")
 biocLite("topGO")